 And guess what: a modern flaky American scone is really nothing more than a sweetened biscuit cut into a different shape.
 Master one, and you've mastered the other.

 Here's how to make buttermilk biscuits, step-by-step.
 Jump ahead for full recipe with measurements.

 Combine flour, baking powder, baking soda, and salt in a food processor (1), then scatter with butter cubes (2).
 Pulse until butter is broken into quarter-inch pieces (3).
 Then transfer to a large bowl (4).

 Add buttermilk (5) and fold with a spatula until it forms a coherent mass (6).
 Transfer to a floured cutting board or work surface (7) and knead briefly and form into a rectangle (8).

 Fold the bottom third up over the top.
 You now have a package with nine layers in it (13).
-Roll the smaller square out into a 12-inch square again, and if you want to add fillings, like grated cheese and scallions or bacon and Parmesan, do so now (14).
+Roll the smaller square out into a rectangle again, and if you want to add fillings, like grated cheese and scallions or bacon and Parmesan, do so now (14).
 Repeat the folding process by folding the right third over the center (15) and the left third over to the right (16).

 Fold the top third down over the center (17) and fold the bottom third up over the center (18).
 You now have a full 81 layers (9 x 3 x 3) in your dough.
-Re-roll the dough into a 12-inch square (19).
+Re-roll the dough into a rectangle (19).
 Cut six rounds out of the dough with a four-inch biscuit cutter, gather the scraps, knead gently, re-roll, and cut out two more rounds.
 Place them on a parchment-lined baking sheet (20).

 Brush the tops and sides of the biscuits with melted butter (21).
 Transfer to a preheated oven to bake (22).
 Rotate the biscuits halfway through baking (23).
 Let the biscuits cool for five minutes before serving (try your best to resist!)
 (24).